 I would absolutely visit Belfast again, because there’s loads we didn’t get to explore both in the city and beyond.

-Easy (day) trips to the Mountains of Mourne sweeping out to the sea, the dramatic Giant’s Causeway and idyllic Fermanagh lakelands may be organised via a base in Belfast.
+Easy (day) trips include to the Mountains of Mourne where you’ll experience sweeping views out to the sea.
+The dramatic Giant’s Causeway and idyllic Fermanagh lakelands are also highly desirable and easy to access from Belfast.

 ‘Why Northern Ireland’s ‘peace wall’ shows no sign of following Berlin’s example’, November 2014, Huffington Post.